ory/hydra/SECURITY.md

 - **Release Schedule:** Updates are automatically deployed to Ory Network as soon as vulnerabilities are resolved, adhering to the above SLA.
 - **Version Support:** Ory Network always runs the most current version.

-[Get in touch](https://www.ory.sh/contact/) to learn more about Ory's security SLAs and process.

 ## Reporting a Vulnerability